List of Chicago Fire characters: Joe Cruz

 In "The Chance to Forgive", he becomes too personal when a call to a house fire goes awry and Otis is severely wounded.
 Cruz yells at the guy as he leaves the hospital in shame and vows revenge after Otis finally wakes up.
 Later in the hospital church, the father of the gun owner thanks Cruz for saving his life and says he didn't know his son had all those guns.
 When the call for another house fire at the same address as the first encounter comes in, the gun owner tries to kill himself due to his guilt over the events that play out.
 Cruz goes in and gets him.
 Moved by watching the kid nearly die, Cruz encourages him to stay alive.

 At the start of Season 6's "Slamigan", Cruz creates a firefighting tool of the same name that combines a sledgehammer with a Halligan.
 Despite his annoyance of Mouch and Herrmann taking over the business side and credit for his hard work, the Slamigan proves to be an effective tool in the field, and he has used it on multiple occasions.
 Initially, his attempts to market the tool are hindered by his lingering feelings for Brett affecting his judgment, but in Season 8's "Welcome to Crazytown", he successfully proves the tool's worth at a firefighter expo against a flashier copy.

 In "Going to War", Cruz saves a woman named Chloe Allen from a high-rise fire who in the next episode shows a romantic interest in him.
 Later, he asks her to accompany him to a firefighter picnic, and the two are officially dating by "The Solution to Everything".
 However, in "Always a Catch", Chloe is injured in a highway pileup and rushed to the hospital via helicopter.
 Cruz stays by her side with her parents, who remark he is good for her, and she recovers from her injuries.
 In Season 8's "Infection Part 1", Joe reveals his plans to propose to Chloe, but due to Otis's death and seeing the ramifications of being with a firefighter, Chloe breaks up with him.
 However, in the next episode, Brett manages to convince Chloe to give him another chance, and upon learning that Cruz was going to propose, she reconciles with him and happily accepts his engagement.
 Later, he asks Severide to be his best man.

 In "My Lucky Day", Cruz reveals that Chloe is pregnant to Herrmann while they're trapped in an elevator, something that Cruz asks him to keep secret because he doesn't want to reveal it right away.
 He tells the rest of the firehouse in "Dead of Winter" when he gets good news from the doctor.
 In that same episode, Chloe reveals that they are having a boy.
 In "Two Hundred", Cruz and the rest of 51 are present for the birth of his son, Brian Leon, who is named after his late best friend, Otis.
+Later, Cruz rescues a boy named Javier, who he would adopt.